KwonNayeon/healthy-toronto-agent/README.md

 ## Inspiration

-Inspired by Aurora Li's talk on Agent Development Kit (ADK) at AI Meetup Toronto by AICamp (May 2025).
+Inspired by Aurora Li and Cole Bowden at AI Meetup Toronto by AICamp (May 2025).